 Michael Pollock oversees a broad portfolio of Spectrum services, including policy and impact studies for country, state and local governments, and financial and market studies for private-sector clients.

-Joseph S. Weinert, Senior Vice President
+Joseph S. Weinert, Executive Vice President

 Pollock began analyzing the casino industry in 1978 and served as spokesman for the New Jersey Casino Control Commission from 1991 through 1996.
 He was a close advisor to the chairman, and oversaw the Office of Legislative Liaison.
 During this period of rapid deregulation, his charge was to maintain public confidence in the integrity of the regulatory system.